Joe Partington: International career

 Partington chose to play for Wales, qualifying through his Welsh mother.
 He made his debut for the Wales under-19 team in July 2007 against Chile.
 Aged only 17 years and 4 months he was made captain of the Welsh under-19 team for the game against Turkey in the Milk Cup and has captained his country at this level nine times since.
 His first Welsh goal came in a 3–1 defeat against Hungary.

 On 2 February 2009, Partington was called up to the Wales under-21 squad for the first time by manager Brian Flynn for a friendly against Northern Ireland on 10 February.
 Because the match was cancelled, he made his under-21 debut on 31 March 2009 against Luxembourg at Llanelli's Parc y Scarlets.
 Partington captained the Welsh under-21s for the first time on 17 November 2010 in a 1–0 win against Austria.

+Punditry career

+Following his retirement, Partington joined BBC Radio Solent as summariser for the channel's coverage on AFC Bournemouth.